catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 The most common critiques of ORMs center on the assumption that this is the primary purpose of such a tool - to "hide" the usage of a relational database, taking over the task of constructing an interaction with the database and reducing it to an implementation detail.
-Central to this is the idea that the design of relational structures and of the queries constructed against them is taken away from the developer and handed off to an opaque library.
+Central to this approach of concealment is that the ability to design and query relational structures is taken away from the developer and instead handled by an opaque library.

 Those who work heavily with relational databases know that this approach is entirely impractical.
 Relational structures and SQL queries are vastly functional, and comprise the core of an application's design.
-How these structures should be designed, organized, and manipulated in queries varies not just on what data is desired but also on the structure of information.
+How these structures should be designed, organized, and manipulated in queries varies not just on what data is desired, but also on the structure of information.
 If this utility is concealed, there's little point in using a relational database in the first place.